popular guy x unpopular girl

 Why is this on the list?

-Ohmi is literally the most popular guy in school and Ellie is „invisible“ as she calls herself and doesn’t have friends at the beginning of the Manga.
+Ohmi is literally the most popular guy in school, while Ellie is “invisible,” as she calls herself, and doesn’t have any friends at the beginning of the manga.

 (c) Kodansha / Fujimomo